nguyenanhhuy248/postgreSQL-database/README.md

 After the examinations are conducted, DSPS's examiners assign grades to the submitted exams, and these results are made available on the society's website.
 If a student opts to withdraw from DSPS, all their exam entries are nullified.
 A dedicated database stores information regarding examinations, student members, and exam entries.
 This database is accessible via the Internet and by DSPS office personnel through available workstations.

-Data pertaining to examinations, along with queries related to them, originate from DSPS office workstations or active web pages.
-DSPS's IT team collectively labels these actions, which include adding, updating, deleting, and querying data, as tasks.
-These tasks are managed within a server computer housing the database.
-They are placed in an input queue and subsequently processed by an application program on the server.
-The outcomes of these task executions are then deposited in an output queue for distribution to workstations or web pages.

 DSPS's database contains 4 tables:

  - **exam** (excode, extitle, exlocation, exdate, extime)